Kaposvári Rákóczi FC: 2010s

 On 10 May 2014, Kaposvár were relegated after losing 2–0 to Videoton in the 28th round of the 2013–14 Hungarian League season.

 After the relegation, in the 2014–2015 season, they were relegated from the NB II.
 And they could not start in the NB III due to license problems, therefore the MLSZ relegated them to the Somogy county first division.
-In the 2015–2016 season they won with unbeaten, therefore they were promoted to the NB III.
+In the 2015–2016 season they won the league unbeaten, therefore they were promoted to the NB III.

-In the 2016–2017 season, they finished on the third place under Tamás Artner's control.
-And the next season Kaposvár has got a new coach: Róbert Waltner.
-In the 2017–2018 season they won the third division with him.
+In the 2016–2017 season, they finished in third place under Tamás Artner's control.
+The next season Kaposvár got a new coach: Róbert Waltner in the 2017–2018 season they won the third division with him.

-In the 2018–2019 season, after 5 years, Kaposvár has promoted (as rookie) to the NB I after they finished on the second place of NB II.
+In the 2018–2019 season, after 5 years, Kaposvár was promoted (as a rookie) to the NB I after they finished second in the NB II.

 In the 8th round of the 2018–19 Magyar Kupa season Kaposvár eliminated title holders Újpest FC.
 However, in the round of 16 Kaposvár were eliminated by Budaörsi SC on 1–2 aggregate.